msupply-foundation/conforma-docs/content/docs/TutorialExternal/managingapps.md

 ## Continuing a draft application
 1. Click on the application type from either the dashboard, or from the Application List menu.

-2. Then click the Continue button to resume your application.
+2. Then click the <b>Continue</b> button to resume your application.

 ![Continue Application](/docs/about/demo/continue.png)